 We’re forced, therefore, to depart with this notion, however traditional it may be.
 What we see from the early documentary evidence, instead, is many different movements, all of which contributed, eventually, to what became Christianity.
 More to the point, the things these movements taught were quite dissimilar, and they even had different inherent purposes.

-Of course, setting aside the single-point-of-origin theory of Christianity only presents more questions, such as: If these movements were so different, how did they merge together into Christianity?
+Of course, setting aside the single-point-of-origin theory of Christianity’s origins only presents more questions, such as: If these movements were so different, how did they merge together into Christianity?
 Why do widely-separated movements all give the same name, Jesus/Yeshua, to their central figures?
 It’s fine to say that multiple sources eventually “created” Christianity, but there must have been a dynamic by which this occurred.

 Admittedly, I cannot be too specific about this.
 What I can say is that these movements did have at least one thing in common: They all crossed the line — to one degree or another — between the Jewish and Hellenic worlds.
 The Galilean Q community, for example, were (probably) ethnic Jews who had some Hellenic education and background.
-Paul’s Christ-cult had as its central problem the task of bringing together of Jews and gentiles.
+Paul’s Christ-cult had as its central problem the task of bringing together Jews and Gentiles.
 The Signs Gospel community was, like the Q community, ethnic Jews pursuing Hellenic ideas, but in a manner of their own.
 And on it goes.

 Given that Jews or Judaism influenced each of these movements, it would be natural, therefore, that their central figures would be Jewish, with a Jewish name.
 Jesus/Yeshua was a common name at the time; and furthermore, some Judaic messianism speculated that the Messiah would be Jesus/Yeshua (just as Joshua, which is the same name, followed Moses, so too the Messiah would usher in a new age to follow the Mosaic).

-It’s probably this Jewish component within each which eventually drew all of these movements together.
+It’s probably this Jewish component within each that eventually drew all of these movements together.
 When the Romans put down Jewish uprisings in 70 and 135 CE, this forced Jews to disperse to other parts of the Empire.
-This exposed other peoples to Judaism, and also, people already in these movements (even gentiles), saw an advantage in drawing together.
+This exposed other peoples to Judaism, and also, people already in these movements (even Gentiles), saw an advantage in drawing together.
 Their world was becoming increasingly hostile to anything Jewish, hence, those within these movements sought mutual protection at the very least.

 If it sounds far-fetched to believe that people with different beliefs would alter them in order to come together, it’s actually not surprising.
 Look, for example, at Paul’s letter to the Galatians.
-In it, he specifically calls for a major alteration in the cult’s doctrine, in order to release gentiles from the Mosaic Law.
+In it, he specifically calls for a major alteration in the cult’s doctrine, in order to release Gentiles from the Mosaic Law.
 In his Corinthian letters, he corrects the Corinthians, who are frequently caught up in traditional Hellenic mystical practices such as prophesying; he instructs them to alter their beliefs in order to coincide with the rest of the Christ-cult.
 He offers both of those pronouncements in the name of generating unity among members of the group.
 These are just two of many examples of occasions when Christians consciously altered their own doctrine, to achieve harmony with other movements (or at the very least, Paul expected them to!).

 Finally — please note that there has never really been a time when Christianity was ever truly “united.”
 Since the religion’s inception, there’s always been some Christian, somewhere, teaching a divergent doctrine of some sort.
 In fact, even as the “merger” among these many 1st-century movements took place, they simultaneously drifted apart, into two camps.
 One, now known as Gnosticism, emphasized the mystical elements of the religion; the other, commonly referred to as “orthodoxy” or Literalism, emphasized form over mysticism.
 Eventually Literalism became dominant, and wiped out Gnosticism.

-Go back up to Early Christian History menu.
+↵ Go back up to Early Christian History menu.